Efficiency gain and bidirectional operation of quantum engines with decoupled internal levels

 If we decrease $T_a$ so that $f_{a} > f_{b}$, then $Q_{a}, Q_{b}, W_{cycle}$ all change sign, and the cycle becomes clockwise.
-Two other regimes of operation are then possible: for $T_{b}~<~T_a < r T_b$ we have a refrigerator, where heat flows out of the colder bath at $T_b$ and into the hotter bath at $T_a$.
-When $T_a \leq T_b$ (Fig \ref{Fig-Cycle}(a), top), we have an \emph{accelerator}, where heat flows out of the hotter bath (now at $T_{b}$) and, at a higher rate, into the colder one.
-All these behaviours mirror those of an ideal-gas Otto cycle.
+Two other regimes of operation are then possible: for $T_{b}~<~T_a < r T_b$ we have a refrigerator, and for $T_a \leq T_b$ an accelerator (Fig \ref{Fig-Cycle}(a)), since bath $b$ is now the hot bath.
+These behaviours mirror those of an ideal-gas Otto cycle.

 {\bf Counter-intuitive phenomenology} -- For coupled spins, the existence of the `idle' level $E_{1} = -8J < 0$ allows the two unconventional engine regimes depicted in Fig.\,\ref{fig:heat-fluxes}(b,c) to become possible.
-In fact, these effects are part of a wider pattern of phenomena that run counter to (at least these authors') usual expectations for a thermal machine.
-To help appreciate this, in Fig.\,\ref{Fig-Phases} we plot, for several values of $J$, the ranges of temperatures $T_{a}, T_{b}$ for which the cycle operates in each of the four regimes allowed by Thermodynamics: engine ($E$), refrigerator ($R$), accelerator ($A$) or \emph{heater} ($H$) (where work is converted into heat entering both baths).
+These effects are part of a wider pattern of phenomena that run counter to (at least these authors') usual expectations for a thermal machine.
+To help appreciate this, in Fig.\,\ref{Fig-Phases} we plot, for several values of $J$, the ranges of temperatures $T_{a}, T_{b}$ for which the cycle operates in each of the four regimes allowed by Thermodynamics \cite{Buffoni19}: engine ($E$), refrigerator ($R$), accelerator ($A$) or \emph{heater} ($H$) (where work is converted into heat entering both baths).
 As noted above, for $J=0$ only the first three possibilities occur, separated by the lines $T_{a} = r T_{b}$ and $T_{a} = T_{b}$ (Fig. \ref{Fig-Phases}(a)).
 As $J$ increases, however, new features appear:

 (i)~For low $J$, the $E$- and $R$-zones shrink, while a second $A$-zone appears, and also the previously forbidden heater regime (Fig. \ref{Fig-Phases}(b)).

 (ii)~For sufficiently large $J$, a second $E$-zone appears, within the region where $T_{b} > T_{a}$ (Fig. \ref{Fig-Phases}(c,d)).
 This is the counter-rotating (clockwise) engine regime, described in our second main result, and in Figs.\,\ref{Fig-Cycle}(b) and \ref{fig:heat-fluxes}(c).
 Note that, for this specific model, this phenomenon was noticed, but not fully explored, in Ref. \cite{Thomas11}.